History Teacher Degree Information

 A practicum of student teaching is offered by all undergraduate and graduate programs so the student can experience hands-on teacher training.

-The BLS reports slight differences in salary for elementary, middle and high school teachers.
-Elementary school teachers make the least at a median salary of $51,380 and high school history teachers earning a median salary of $53,230.
-Teaching history at the university level usually requires a doctorate, but the pay is higher at approximately $70,000.
+The BLS report slight differences in salary for elementary, middle and high school teachers.
+Elementary school teachers make the least at a median salary of $51,640, middle school teachers earn about $55,860 and high school history teachers earning a median salary of $57,200.
+Teaching history at the university level usually requires a doctorate, but the pay is higher at approximately $72,470.
 Keep in mind the regional and state variations in pay levels, as well.
-Teacher Portal notes that the highest average salary for teachers is in New York at $72,708, while South Dakota pays the lowest average of $39,850.
+Usually extra income can be generated by conducting summer classes or opting to coach extracurricular activities in addition to normal classes.

 History Teacher FAQ